Materials: garden hoses (lengths of 25', 50' and 75'), galvanized metal tubes, steel rods, copper tubing, tinted resin | Dimensions: 22'h X 12'w X 6'd

 Materials: acrylic house paint, 2X6 boards, box fans, power cord, pringles | Dimensions: Variable

 Two rows of five paint trays were lined up.
 They were filled with dark to light shades of grey of paint with descending deep to shallow levels.
-A series of boards were dipped into the paint at each end and they formed an imagined dock where the wake of a boat laps its edges.
+A series of boards were dipped into the paint.
+Each layer of paint dried before dipping into the next tray - they formed an imagined dock where the wake of a boat laps its edges.
 The fans move from very fast to very slow as they catch the wake of the one plugged in.

 Static Lift (2004)